Shubham-Dhakane/new-demo/README.md

-This isc my first git repository
+This is my first git repository